Cambridge-ICCS/FTorch/pages/cmake.md

 This is controlled by the `CMakeLists.txt` file in `src/`.

+## Dependencies

+To install the library requires the following to be installed on the system:

+- CMake >= 3.1
+- libtorch or PyTorch
+- Fortran (2008 standard compliant), C++ (must fully support C++17), and C compilers

 ## Basic instructions

 To build the library, first clone it from GitHub to your local machine and then run: